 The Sierra Club

-John Muir also founded the Sierra Club in 1892, which is an organization with goals to safeguard the environment.
+John Muir also founded the Sierra Club in 1892, which is an organization with the goal of safeguarding the environment.
 He was its first chairman and was a helping hand to create early awareness about the need to protect the environment.
 This was one of the first environmental protection organizations to practice political movement and promotion.
 In fact, the club today boasts numerous political and financial sponsors.
 Today, the club is a proponent of various environmental policies and programs.
 For example: renewable energy; environmental engineering for sustainability; global warming; wildlife protection; and more.

 John Muir & His Gift to America

 John Muir was a strong advocate for the environmental preservation of the United States, as well as the general topic of wildlife conservation.
 His theories about the rightful preservation of nature were not a common concern for Americans at that time.
-In fact, there was very little awareness about the conservation of natural resources during the 1800s (especially comparing to today).
+In fact, there was very little awareness about the conservation of natural resources during the 1800s (especially compared to today).
 Muir’s writings were about plants, animals, and various landscapes during rural explorations across America.
 His writings helped others to appreciate nature and preserve it.

 Influencing American People to Upkeep Nature

 John Muir’s writings about nature conservation were entertaining to read by people of his generation, as well as those afterward.
 Thus, it caught the attention of the masses.
 As a result, many of his readers and followers began to grow similar interests, and eventually shape the perspective of environmental conservation that America has today.
 Many also believe that our nation’s natural landscapes aren’t likely to exist today if it were not for his influence.
 For instance, Yosemite National Park, Joshua Tree National Park, Olympic National Park, Zion, and more, are all among America’s favorites.

 A Literary Influencer of Politicians